-The turnover last year was very pleasing, and much of that is due to the general trend in favor of local food, good publicity and attention from politicians like the County Mayor and other.
+The turnover last year was very pleasing, and much of that is due to the general trend in favour of local food, good publicity and attention from politicians like the County Mayor and other.

 Vilhjalmur Axelsson, who has been working there for four years, opens the oven where the main course of the evening is being prepared.
 “I used 4 days to prepare this meat, it’s quite a process,” he says, “It is going to be a beautiful pink color inside.
 A medium rare.”

 What makes this hotel menu unique?